Tag: Travel

 Style: Western-Style Breakfast | Vibe: Cozy & Popular

 If you’re craving a taste of home, Kissa Kishin is the spot.
 It’s a favorite among international travelers for good reason, serving up beautifully executed Western-style dishes.
-The French toast and brioche are phenomenal, and the coffee is excellent.
-It’s located a little outside the main city center, so a bus or taxi is your best bet, but it’s well worth the trip.
+Furthermore, the French toast and brioche are phenomenal, and the coffee is excellent.

 Totaro (For a Sweet Start)